stefan-beuchert/HandGestureRecognizer/README.md

 for the model with the dropout layers were not good, we decided to not further follow that approach.

 The graphs for our final network trainings can be seen below.
-The training for the NN that is based on the combined classes approach looks very similar to the original one, only the accuracy values are lower.
+The training for the NN that is based on the combined classes approach looks very similar to the original one, only the accuracy values for the former are higher.

 Training Original | Training with Combined Classes |  Training with Dropout Layers :-------------------------:|:-------------------------:|:-------------------------: